bir-ai/bir-python/docs/ROADMAP.md

 - python scripts/verify_release.py

 DOCS
-Update README.md (add/adjust the relevant section) and add a CHANGELOG.md entry under an "Unreleased" section (create it if missing).
+Add a short "Testing your instrumentation" section to README.md and/or docs/site/core-api.md, and add a CHANGELOG.md entry under "Unreleased".
 Update docs/SDK_RELEASE_CHECKLIST.md only if the release contract changes.

 OUT OF SCOPE
-Do not add id setters, context injection/extraction, W3C traceparent propagation, or any cross-process correlation; do not change how ids are generated or stored.
+Do not add a pytest plugin or fixture auto-registration, do not change how/what is captured, and do not alter the default trace path behavior outside the context manager.

 NOTES
 Do not bump the version, build, publish, or push tags unless explicitly asked.
 If you commit,